London terror attack: UK wakes up to another day of mourning

 Story highlights

-- London Mayor Sadiq Khan: City still "one the safest global cities"
+- Capital still "one of the safest global cities" says London Mayor

-- All three known suspects shot dead at the scene
+- All three known suspects shot dead by police at the scene

-(CNN)At least six people have been killed and 48 injured in a terror attack in central London, the second major act of terrorism to strike the United Kingdom in less than two weeks.
+(CNN)The death toll has risen to seven with a further 48 injured following last night's terror attack in central London, the second major act of terrorism to strike the United Kingdom in less than two weeks.

 The attack began late Saturday night, when a white van swerved into crowds of pedestrians on London Bridge, leaving bodies lying in the roadway, according to witness reports.
 At least one pedestrian is thought to have jumped into the Thames to escape being hit.